rocket-pool/docs.rocketpool.net/docs/guides/houston/pdao.md

 After the proposal has passed the voting periods, the proposer MAY unlock their RPL bond, unless the proposal was defeated by a challenge or vetoed.

 ::: tip NOTE
 There is a window `proposal.execute.time` where a proposal can be executed.
-A proposal will expire if this timer reaches it's end.
+A proposal will expire if this timer reaches its end.
 :::